 Workers' compensation is a "no fault" system; injured workers receive medical and compensation benefits no matter who causes the job-related accident.

-Arizona businesses are required to carry workers' compensation insurance if they have any employees.
+By law, Arizona businesses are required to carry workers' comp insurance if they have any employees.
 Workers’ comp is mandatory regardless of the number of workers, whether they are part-time, full-time, minors, illegal immigration status or family members.

 The few exceptions to this include: